bparanj/crystal/computer/electronics/principles/energy-conservtion.md

 The **law of conservation of energy** states that energy cannot be created or destroyed, only converted from one form to another.
-In electronics, this fundamental principle plays a crucial role in the design, analysis, and operation of circuits and devices.
-Here’s how it applies:
+In electronics, this fundamental principle is applied in the design, analysis, and operation of circuits and devices.

 ### 1. **Energy Conversion in Components**:
    - **Resistors**: Convert electrical energy into heat.
 The power dissipated as heat is given by \( P = I^2R \), where \( P \) is power, \( I \) is current, and \( R \) is resistance.